carnisj/bcdi/CONTRIBUTING.md

 [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

+### *"Short-lived, single feature branches are the way to go."*

+Keep your changes focused on a single feature.
+Don't try to solve several unrelated issues in the same pull request.
+This makes reviewing changes impractical.
+If your branch is not short-lived, there is also a high probability that you will need to rebase it before submitting your changes for review.

-### *Never push changes directly to the master branch, even if you have permissions.*
+### *"Never push changes directly to the master branch, even if you have permissions."*

 Several continuous integration workflows are configured for the repository, they need to pass successfully before considering merging modifications into the master